Are you constantly being disrupted by loud snoring? Do you wake up with headaches? Do you wake up gasping for air?

 If you answered yes to any of these questions, you might have developed obstructive sleep apnea.
 Obstructive Sleep Apnea (OSA) is a medical condition that causes patients to repeatedly stop breathing during their sleep cycle.
 When obstructive sleep apnea occurs, the muscles in the back of your mouth and throat collapse, blocking your airway.
 In advanced cases, you may stop breathing several times throughout the night.

 When you are not properly breathing, the main organs are not receiving the oxygen they need to function properly.
 Patients with obstructive sleep apnea are at a higher risk of developing cardiovascular disease, stroke, and heart attacks.
 Treating obstructive sleep apnea can restore your quality of sleep, improve your health, and reduce uncomfortable symptoms.
-If you are experiencing any symptoms of obstructive sleep apnea, schedule an appointment at our Annapolis dentist office with Dr. Scott Finlay or Dr. Anderson.
+If you are experiencing any symptoms of obstructive sleep apnea, schedule an appointment at our Annapolis dentist office with Dr. Scott Finlay or Dr. Lim.

 Common Risk Factor For Sleep Apnea